 Admixture (definition): ingredients (other than water, aggregate, hydraulic cement and fiber reinforcement) added to a batch of concrete or mortar before or during its mixing.

 The world of building and technology collide with the evolution of concrete admixture.
-This is due to the rise of chemical admixtures, those compounds which produce chemical reaction with the components inside concrete slabs.
-The installer’s goal is to produce high quality concrete with lower setting times.
-However, chemical reaction is a chemist’s world.
-Admixtures play an increasing prominent role in concrete installation, and that makes chemists out of building contractors…
+This is due to the rise of chemical admixtures, those compounds which produce a chemical reaction with the components inside concrete slabs.
+The installer’s goal is to produce high-quality concrete with lower setting times.
+However, the chemical reaction is a chemist’s world.
+Admixtures play an increasingly prominent role in concrete installation, and that makes chemists out of building contractors…

 Tracing Moisture Problems to Source

 Among many safeguards, ASTM International (formerly the American Society for Testing and Materials) has established standard ASTM F2170 for the use of in situ probes to measure concrete moisture content.
 However, F2170 recognizes relative humidity (RH) measurement as the standard for determining concrete moisture content in slabs.

 When concrete moisture appears, the age-old building conundrum emerges: “where did that come from?..”

 Forum Post: Calcium Carbide testing and Silicates

 I have a project were Calcium Carbide testing is being used to attempt to show the performance of a topical silicate.